-As a result, the City city prepared a and implemented a plan for a replacement effort that entails entailed five phases.
-The City city was successful in obtaining funding for the engineering design for the entire project as well as funding for Phases I, II III and IV and portions of VIII.
-As this plan was being updated the contract for construction of Phase I, replacement of the Dewberry interceptor and the collection system in that area (both public and private) the final phase is underway was awarded and construction begun.
-Funding for the balance of Phases III, IV and V will be the subject of city efforts for many years in the future.
+As a result, the city prepared a and implemented a plan for a replacement effort that entailed five phases.
+The city was successful in obtaining funding for the engineering design for the entire project as well as funding for Phases I, II III and IV and portions of V. As this plan was being updated the contract for construction of the final phase is underway